MiRo1310/ioBroker.telegram-menu/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+-   small fixea
+-   it is now possible to mark text in draggable rows

 ### 0.9.2 (2023-11-26)

 -   fixed error when the Adapter starts